 Banjo turned 3 recently, and I’m a pet mom who likes to indulge in a little pet-friendly celebration.

 So I started off with a new dog biscuit recipe.
-This one has some of Banjo’s favorites — including peanut butter and banana — as well as a new ingredient: parsley.
+This one has some of Banjo’s favorites — including nut butter and banana — as well as a new ingredient: parsley.

 I wasn’t sure what Banjo would think of the greenish, herb-speckled treats, but I gave it a shot.

-This nutritious dog cookie recipe also includes rolled oats, which, One Green Planet tells us, “can reduce the risk of developing high blood pressure, can prevent artery clogging and can help boost a dog’s (and people’s) immune system.”
+These cookies also contain rolled oats, which, One Green Planet tells us, “can reduce the risk of developing high blood pressure, can prevent artery clogging and can help boost a dog’s (and people’s) immune system.”

 - 1 banana